Our Commitment to You and the Protection of Your Data

 - Workspace settings center.
 See your workspace’s plan and settings, or contact an admin who controls the workspace.

 We also monitor the guidance around GDPR compliance from privacy-related regulatory bodies, and update our product features and contractual commitments accordingly.
 We’ll provide you with regular updates so that you’re always current.

 Our Security Infrastructure and Certifications

 Protecting our customers’ information and their users’ privacy is extremely important to us.
 As a cloud-based company entrusted with some of our customers’ most valuable data, we’ve set high standards for security.
-We’ve received several security certifications from the American Institute of Certified Public Accountants such as SOC 2 and SOC 3.
-The International Federation of Accountants also issued our ISAE 3000, a standard for assurance over non-financial information.
-Slack has received internationally recognized security certifications for ISO 27001 (information security management system) and ISO 27018 (for protecting personal data in the cloud).
+We’ve received several security certifications from the American Institute of Certified Public Accountants such as SOC 2 and SOC 3 .
+Slack has received internationally recognized security certifications for ISO 27001 (information security management system), ISO 27017 (security controls for the provision and use of cloud services) and ISO 27018 (for protecting personal data in the cloud).

 Slack has invested heavily in building a robust security team, one that can handle a variety of issues — everything from threat detection to building new tools.
 In accordance with GDPR requirements around security incident notifications, Slack will continue to meet its obligations and offer contractual assurances.

 If you’d like to learn more about Slack’s security policies and procedures, please see our security page.
 It provides detailed information on how we approach security, and includes a white paper on how Slack ensures user data security in particular.